Content on this page requires a newer version of Adobe Flash Player.

 Cuticle Care :

 Hands are then soaked in water to soften the skin, particularly the cuticles.
 If needed, a cream, oil, or chemical cuticle remover can also be applied to soften cuticles and detach them from the top of the fingernail.
 The cuticles are then pushed back with a cuticle pusher.
-A cuticle pusher is simply a wooden stick with a flat end, sometimes wrapped in cotton.
-Metal cuticle pushers should be used with great care, as they can damage the fingernail matrix.
-Orangewood is the preferred material because of its softness.

-Some manicurists offer to trim ragged cuticles with cuticle clippers, but this varies by manicurist.
+Some manicurists offer to trim ragged cuticles with cuticle shears, but this varies by manicurist.
 Some believe that live cuticles should not be cut, because the cuticle acts as protection from bacterial infection.
 Dead, loose skin can be safely removed, however.
 Some customers prefer not to have their skin cut at all, even if it is dead.
 However, these strips of loose skin can become hangnails, which if present can end up ripping the skin, which can then lead to infection.

 Nail Care :